oladosuabayomi/oladosuabayomi/README.md

 ## 🚀 About Me

-- 💼 Currently studying Computer Science at [Lagos State University](https://lasu.edu.ng/home/)
+- 💼 Currently studying Computer Science at [Lagos State University](https://lasu.edu.ng/home/).
 - 🌱 Learning and experimenting with [Figma, HTML, CSS and JavaScript.]
-- 👯 Looking to collaborate on open-source projects
+- 👯 Looking to collaborate on open-source projects.
-- 💬 Ask me about web development, JavaScript, and open-source
+- 💬 Ask me about web development, JavaScript, and open-source.
-- 📫 How to reach me: [your.email@example.com]

 ## 🛠️ Skills